HappyRay/linkedin-contact-sync-doc/index.md

 If the extension finds Gmail contacts with a website associated with the same LinkedIn profile URL, it will open new tabs to allow you to view and modify that Gmail contacts.
-Otherwise, it will show you possible matches based on the person's name in a pop up window.
+Otherwise, it will show you possible matches based on the person's name in a pop-up window.
 Use the view button to view them in separate tabs.
-Click the associate button next to a candidate to add the Linkedin profile URL to the existing contact's web site field.
+Click the associate button next to a candidate to add the LinkedIn profile URL to the existing contact's web site field.
-Or select the "create new contact" link to create a new contact.
+Or select the "create new contact" button to create a new contact.

 ### Start from a Gmail contact page
 Click the associated LinkedIn profile page URL to navigate to the corresponding LinkedIn page.